 - 1 BE CERTAIN YOUR SHOTGUN'S MAGAZINE, FEED MECHANISM AND CHAMBER ARE UNLOADED.
 PLACE THE "SAFETY" IN THE "ON SAFE" POSITION AND LOCK THE BOLT TO THE REAR.
-ALWAYS WEAR PROTECTIVE SAFETY GLASSES DURING ALL DISASSEMBLY AND CLEANING PROCEDURES. - 2 Remove the barrel so that it can be cleaned from the breech end (See "Disassembly" on page 8). - 3 Using a shotgun cleaning rod with tip and patch large enough for a snug fit in the bore,

-Normal maintenance can be accomplished with the barrel still attached to the receiver (oiling and wiping down).
-More careful cleaning requires removal of only the barrel from the receiver (cleaning the barrel), and the removal of several gas sysinsert the rod and patch in the breech end of the barrel and run back and forth through the bore several times.
-Remove and wipe the Invector tube, threads and barrel threads with a brass or nylon brush, and lightly oil.

-4 Inspect the bore from both ends for leading by looking through the bore toward light.
-Leading will appear as dull longitudinal streaks and is usually more predominant near the muzzle and just forward of the chamber.

-- 5 A normal amount of leading can be expected with today's high-velocity loads and improved wads but this is not serious.
+ALWAYS WEAR PROTECTIVE SAFETY GLASSES DURING ALL DISASSEMBLY AND CLEANING PROCEDURES. - 2 Remove the barrel so that it can be cleaned from the breech end (See "Disassembly" on page 8). - 3 Using a shotgun cleaning rod with tip and patch large enough for a snug fit in the bore, insert the rod and patch in the breech end of the barrel and run back and forth through the bore several times.
+Remove and wipe the Invector Plus tube, threads and barrel threads with a brass or nylon brush, and lightly oil. - 4 Inspect the bore from both ends for leading by looking through the bore toward light.
+Leading will appear as dull longitudinal streaks and is usually more predominant near the muzzle and just forward of the chamber. - A normal amount of leading can be expected with today's high-velocity loads and improved wads but this is not serious.
 If or when leading should become heavy, it can be removed with a brass bore brush.
 Make sure a choke tube is installed.
 Spray the bore or the bore brush with a good powder solvent, and scrub the bore until leading is removed.
-To prevent brass bristles from breaking off, the brush should be pushed completely through the bore before being withdrawn. - 6 After leading has been removed, the bore should be wiped dry with a clean patch, and then a lightly oiled patch run through it for preservation. - 7 Reassemble barrel and wipe all exposed metal surfaces with an oiled cloth making sure to wipe gun clean of all finger marks where moisture will accumulate. - 8 The barrel and action should be inspected to assure that all cleaning patches have been removed and not inadvertently left in the barrel or action.

-9 The wood surfaces can also be wiped with Browning Oil or they can be polished with any quality furniture wax (but not both).
+To prevent brass bristles from breaking off, the brush should be pushed completely through the bore before being withdrawn. - 6 After leading has been removed, the bore should be wiped dry with a clean patch, and then a lightly oiled patch run through it for preservation. - 7 Reassemble barrel and wipe all exposed metal surfaces with an oiled cloth making sure to wipe gun clean of all finger marks where moisture will accumulate. - 8 The barrel and action should be inspected to assure that all cleaning patches have been removed and not inadvertently left in the barrel or action. - 9 The wood surfaces can also be wiped with Browning Oil or they can be polished with any quality furniture wax (but not both).